 Features and specifications to expect from a Chinese phone

-A full-HD screen is common, with Quad-HD very rare but HD screens still found in the cheapest models, and we've reviewed many a 5.5in-screen Chinese phablet.
+A full-HD screen is common, with Quad-HD very rare but HD screens are still found in the cheapest models.
+Most have large screens 5.5in in diameter or more.

 The screen is usually a good-quality IPS panel, and may often be marketed as having 2.5D Arc glass or 3D glass.
-This does not mean the screen is curved, but rather that the edges of the screen are slightly curved (like on the iPhone 7).
+This does not mean the screen is curved, but rather that the edges of the screen are slightly curved.

-Gorilla Glass is another common feature, which is fortunate because getting hold of a case for a Chinese phone is just as involved as buying the phone itself (we advise getting one at the time of purchase, although you often find one is supplied in the box).
+Gorilla Glass is another common feature, which is fortunate because getting hold of a case for a Chinese phone can be as involved as buying the phone itself.

 Customisable gestures are not built into Android, but they are very common in Chinese phones.
 This means you are likely to be able to double-tap to wake the screen, and by drawing a letter onscreen in standby mode you will be able to launch an app of your choice.
 Many Chinese phones will also allow you to use gestures to trigger the camera shutter.

-Over time we will build up our collection of Chinese phone reviews, and in the meantime we offer this chart not as a definitive guide to buying Chinese phones but as a guide to what you can expect for your money when you buy from China.
+We won't recommend any Chinese phone we haven't physically tested.
+Thus we offer this chart not as a definitive guide to buying Chinese phones, but as a guide to what you can expect for your money when you buy from China.